Igormirowski/Lap-4-Day-1--Testing/README.md

 - add test and use capsys (gives acces to things in your machine)
 - make test pass (add import sys)
 - `pytest --capture=tee-sys` makes msg available
+- monkeypatch with cats test (mocking)
+- with monkeypatch we can set attributes `monkeypatch.setattr(obj, name, value, raising=True)`
 -